← Back to Blog

 Trust the process that got you here.
 The strategy didn't change — only the stakes did.

-This article is based on real coaching sessions with DTR Trading funded traders.
-The scenarios and advice are drawn directly from one-on-one calls where traders brought their real challenges to work through together.
+This article is based on real trading reviews with DTR Trading funded traders.
+The scenarios and advice come from the recurring transition issues traders have worked through in practice.